Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 Why is Netaji Jayanti also called Parakram Diwas?

-When was Parakram Diwas announced and for what purpose?
+When and why was Parakram Diwas announced?

 Parakram Diwas was announced in 2021 to mark the 125th birth anniversary of Netaji Subhas Chandra Bose.
 Its purpose is to promote patriotism and inspire citizens, especially youth, to follow values of courage, discipline, and national service.